Who Can Apostille a Document in the USA: Key Entities Involved

 Time is often of the essence when needing an apostille.
 Inquire about their processing times:

-- Standard Processing: How long does it take typically for routine requests?
+- Standard Processing: How long does it typically take for routine requests?

 - Expedited Options: Do they offer services for urgent requests?
 If so, how much faster can they handle documents?